Smudgey/api-gateway-async-example/README.md

   }
 ```

 The client is also required to implement the abstract play-async functions which include a number of callback functions to drive the async nature of the framework, since the micro-service is in control of the responses which are sent to the client.
+The example controller above demonstrates the callbacks.